 Price Includes: Round trip flight, airport pickup and drop off, housing, daily breakfast and dinner, local tour guides and entry fees, 3 credit-hours, all educational and administrative fees.

-Minimum Trip capacity: 12 students must be registered by August 26, 2019, or the trip will not run
+Minimum Trip capacity: 12 students must be registered by September 1, 2021, or the trip will not run.

-Trip cancellation policy: If the trip is canceled, all funds will be refunded and the student will be enrolled in the Fall 2019 HUM 201 course
+Trip cancellation policy: If the trip is canceled by ACU due to low enrollment, all funds will be refunded and the student will be enrolled in the Fall 2021 HUM 201 course.

 Maximum Trip Capacity: 23 students (first-come-first-served basis)